-You are a junior validation engineer.
+You are a graduate validation engineer/technician on your very first day of work.
 You have to generate a validation protocol and deliver it on schedule on a new fast-track project.
-Take this decision-making simulation and see if you can avoid making those 5 mistakes on your first day.
+Take this decision-making simulation.
+Explore the various challenges you may encounter and see if you can avoid making 5 common mistakes on your first day.

 Click on the bottom left “Sure, I love a challenge” tab to get started.